kkjolby/BowlingScoreBoard/README.md

 ## ScoreBoard
 The ScoreBoard class turned out to be pretty lean.
 As the program evolved much of the work could be delegated to state changes in a Frame or to the IPrettyPrinter interface which is responsible for printing the score board in form of a string.
-It only needed to know about the first frame (used when printing a scoreboard) and the last (actualFrame).
+Hence ScoreBoard only needed to know about the first frame (used when printing a scoreboard) and the last (actualFrame).

 ## IPrettyPrinter interface and HorizontalPrettyPrinter
 I created the IPrettyPrinter interface to be injected into the score board class.
 It is - as the name suggest - responsible for printing the score board - in this simple case as a string to be written for instance in the console view.
 HorizontalPrettyPrinter implements this interface and provides a horisontal print inspired by the one in the assignment.
 You could also create a VerticalPrettyPrinter implementation that would look more like the one you meet in the bowling alley.